csc301-winter-2020/team-project-15-kingsway_college_school/deliverable-1/planning.md

 After the completion of the project, where every feature that was required has been successfully implemented and tested, we will deploy both the app and the website.
 After making sure that our app fits all the requirements for both the the Apple App store and to Google Play (obtaining the user’s permission to use the camera and geolocation, no improper use of personal data, being accessibility-friendly) we compile the final version of the apps for both platforms, and send them to both app stores for review.
 After passing their respective reviews, which usually takes about a week, the app will be successfully launched.

-For the back-end, there is no need to buy a premium Firebase subscription, as the free base tier will be more than enough for our needs.
-After obtaining a domain name for the website, we will begin hosting it through Firebase.
+For the back-end, there isn’t any large costs, as the free base tier will be more than enough for our needs.
+We will host the website through AWS S3, and once we acquire a domain name we will add AWS Cloudfront to direct the traffic to the S3 hosted website.

 ## Q5: What are the user stories that make up the MVP?